Installing SAS and Thunderbolt LTO tape drives

-These ATTO interfaces add SAS ports to the Mac enabling control of a LTO tape drive or library
+These ATTO interfaces add SAS ports to the Mac enabling control of LTO tape drives and libraries

 YoYotta suggests using SAS drives and libraries, both the drives and interfaces are more affordable.